GoogleCloudPlatform/cloud-foundation-fabric/modules/net-glb/README.md

 This module allows managing Global HTTP/HTTPS Classic Load Balancers (GLBs).
 It's designed to expose the full configuration of the underlying resources, and to facilitate common usage patterns by providing sensible defaults, and optionally managing prerequisite resources like health checks, instance groups, etc.

-Due to the complexity of the underlying resources, changes to the configuration that involve recreation of resources are best applied in stages, starting by disabling the configuration in the urlmap that references the resources that neeed recreation, then doing the same for the backend service, etc.
+Due to the complexity of the underlying resources, changes to the configuration that involve recreation of resources are best applied in stages, starting by disabling the configuration in the urlmap that references the resources that need recreation, then doing the same for the backend service, etc.

 ## Examples